Home » History » Index

 The Midway and Summit triple chairs replaced the original double chair in 1987, and the Sleepy Hollow chair was added the same year.
 Peak 2 expanded skiing to the mountain’s north side five years later, and the high-speed Eagle Peak Accelerator replaced the Midway and Summit chairs 10 years after that.

-The old, A-frame ski patrol room is long gone — moved to Crescent Junction, in fact, where it’s now an apartment.
-The current patrol room is on the ground floor of what used to be the ski area’s lodge.
+The old, A-frame ski patrol room is long gone — moved to Crescent Junction, in fact, where it was made into an apartment.
+The patrol room was moved to the ground floor of what used to be the ski area’s lodge.

-With the mountain’s growth have come a variety of features, promotions and events, from bonfires to barbecues, from Ski Wee to Freeheel Frenzy and from high school races to, well….
+With the mountain’s growth came a variety of features, promotions and events, from bonfires to barbecues, from Ski Wee to Freeheel Frenzy and from high school races to, well….

 The Willamette Pass growth boom was punctuated in 1993 by an event called the Subaru U.S. Speed Skiing Championships.
 It was held on RTS — considered one of the nation’s steepest ski runs (52 degrees at its steepest) — and produced a top speed of 116.56 mph.

-Brown, the former patrol director, says it also produced injuries including a ruptured spleen, and resulted in the first helicopter landing on the run-out of RTS.
+Brown, the former patrol director, said it also produced injuries including a ruptured spleen, and resulted in the first helicopter landing on the run-out of RTS.

-Brown and others who patrolled through the old times are duly impressed by what has occurred both on the mountain and in the patrol over the past 30 years — particularly by the unprecedented growth and stability.
-They also have an appreciation for those humble beginnings.
+Brown and others who patrolled through the old times were duly impressed by what had occurred both on the mountain and in the patrol over the previous 30 years — particularly by the unprecedented growth and stability.
+They also had an appreciation for those humble beginnings.

 RTS Speed Skiing